GazeDev/housingdb_api/README.md

 `docker-compose up -d`

-The docs should now be available at http://localhost:23084
+The docs should now be available at http://localhost:23085/documentation

+## Features/Roadmap

+### What it does:
+- Create a property
+- Get an individual property
+- Get a list of properties
+- Create a landlord
+- Get and individual landlord
+- Get a list of landlords
+- Add a landlord to a property

+### Roadmap
+- auth and permissions